 The Michigan Clean Marina Program promotes environmentally sound marina and boating practices to reduce pollution, enhance fish and wildlife habitat and protect Great Lakes water quality.
-The program is open to all public and private marinas in Michigan.
+The program is open to all public and private marinas, harbors, boatyards, and yacht clubs in Michigan.

-The Michigan Boating Industries Association coordinates all Clean Marina certification activities, for both MBIA and non-MBIA members.
+The Michigan Boating Industries Association coordinates all Clean Marina certification activities.
+The Michigan Clean Marina Program social media channels include Facebook, Instagram and Twitter.
 To schedule a site visit or inquire about the certification process, contact:

 Clean Marina Specialists provide support to marina operators and owners in addressing best management practices involved in achieving certification.
 Specialists conduct site visits and assist with the development of a Clean Marina binder documenting stormwater and spill prevention plans, as well as waste management and recycling, energy efficiency and other best practices to protect Michigan’s waterways.